Abdullah-MGK/fs-nd-trivia/README.md

 #### Frontend Setup
 1. Run `cd frontend`
 2. Run `npm install`, to install the required dependencies.
+3. Run `npm start`
-3. Open your browser and type `http://localhost:3000`
+4. Open your browser and type `http://localhost:3000`
-4. You made it!
+5. You made it!
 You should be able to use the application now.

 #### Testing Setup
 1. Run `cd backend`